Reducing your regular outgoings

-If you’re struggling with money, there are steps you can take to save on your regular living costs.
+If you’re struggling with money, there are steps you can take to save on your regular outgoings.
 You might be able to save money by:

 Check if you can pay less council tax